rust-lang/cargo/src/doc/environment-variables.md

   invocation, with the first argument being rustc.
 * `RUSTDOC` - Instead of running `rustdoc`, Cargo will execute this specified `rustdoc` instance instead.
+* `RUSTDOCFLAGS` - A space-separated list of custom flags to pass to all `rustdoc` invocations that Cargo performs.
+In contrast with `cargo rustdoc`, this is useful for passing a flag to *all* `rustdoc` instances.
 * `RUSTFLAGS` - A space-separated list of custom flags to pass to all compiler invocations that Cargo performs.
 In contrast with `cargo rustc`, this is useful for passing a flag to *all* compiler instances.